Some months following the Skvorax Culmination…

 “By her own mission reports, Kallatar condemns herself; her and her retinue have been in contact with the damned blade for too long, and thus their termination orders merely await my execution – o, how droll of me.”

-He raises an eyebrow at Mialo, who forces a smile; he’s heard this particular joke a thousand times.
+She raises the eyebrow at Mialo yet again, who forces a smile; he’s heard this particular joke a thousand times.
 Overhead the Cherub giggles.

 The Inquisitor sighs.

-“Kallatar’s termination is fait accompli,” he says.
+“Kallatar’s termination is fait accompli,” she says.
 “If indeed she survived that Skvorax debacle…”

-“My interest in Justification,” continues the Inquisitor, “now resides in this swath of allies she has amassed over the past century.”
+“My interest in Justification,” she continues, “now resides in this swath of allies she has amassed over the past century.”

-“No-one is safe from Heresy, Apprentice Assassin-Investigator Mialo,” says Assassin-Inquisitor Amadeus of the Ordo Sicarius.
-He raises that lethal eyebrow at his Apprentice one more time.
+“No-one is safe from Heresy, Apprentice Assassin-Investigator Mialo,” says Assassin-Inquisitor Imadeus of the Ordo Sicarius.
+“Even an Imperial Warrant-sanctioned Rogue Trader.”
+She raises that lethal eyebrow at her Apprentice one more time.